grafana/agent/docs/api.md

 Delete Config will attempt to delete a configuration by name.
 The named configuration must exist; deleting a nonexistent config will result in an error.

+URL-encoded names will be interpreted in decoded form. e.g., `hello%2Fworld` will represent the config named `hello/world`.

 Status code: 200 on success, 400 with invalid config name.
 Response on success: